MicrosoftDocs/win32/desktop-src/Msi/checktargetpath-controlevent.md

 ---
-Description: 'This event notifies the installer that it has to verify that the selected path is valid.
-If the path is not valid, then this event blocks further ControlEvents associated with the control.' ms.assetid: 'b7c1de6e-5738-4ecb-a033-9379d79dddb9'
+Description: This event notifies the installer that it has to verify that the selected path is valid.
+If the path is not valid, then this event blocks further ControlEvents associated with the control. ms.assetid: b7c1de6e-5738-4ecb-a033-9379d79dddb9
 title: CheckTargetPath ControlEvent
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CheckTargetPath ControlEvent